-Dunkeld fuzzeled variant – Chatto’s original
+Dunkeld – Chatto’s fuzzeled variant

 The Dunkeld is certainly one of my top 2 or 3 middle dropper flies for lock style fly fishing.
-Until 18 months ago I was using a version of the Dunkeld that had a hackle Palmered along the body as in the original.
-At that time I was experimenting with “fuzzeled” bodies an an alternative to bodies with a Palmered hackle and applied that technique to this fly with immediate success.
-So much so that I don’t tie the Palmered hackle body version any more.
+Until mid 2012 I was using a version of the Dunkeld that had a hackle Palmered along the body as in the original.
+At that time I was experimenting with "fuzzeled" bodies an an alternative to bodies with a Palmered hackle and applied that technique to this fly with immediate success.
+So much so that I don't tie the Palmered hackle body version any more.

 See Dunkeld – hackled as in original tie.